-2. Right To Information
+2. Right To General Information

-All those who have applied for benefits, or who inquire about the requirements for receiving benefits, must have the requested information provided.
-This includes a general explanation of the eligibility requirements and answers to specific questions.
-If the Worker does not know the answer to the specific question, he may request that his Supervisor submit the question to the DFA Economic Services or Family Support Policy Unit.
-However, applicants and potential applicants must not be referred to the DFA Policy Unit for a direct response.
+All those who have applied for benefits, or who inquire about the requirements for receiving benefits, must have the requested information provided to the county office Worker.
+This includes a basic explanation of the eligibility requirements and answers to general questions.
+If the Worker does not know the answer to the general question, he must consult with his Supervisor.
+If the answer is unknown to the Supervisor, they may submit the question to the DFA Economic Services or Family Support Policy Unit.
+Applicants, potential applicants or their representative must not be referred to the DFA Policy Unit for a direct response.